B-Dem/PPPwn-Luckfox/README.md

 - Choose `Automatic` for `DNS Settings` and `MTU Settings`<br>
 - Choose `Do Not Use` for `Proxy Server`<br>

-For GoldHen you need to place the goldhen.bin file onto the root of a usb drive and plug it into the console.<br>
+For GoldHen you need to place the `goldhen.bin` file to the root of a USB drive and plug it into the console.<br>
-Once goldhen has been loaded for the first time it will be copied to the consoles internal hdd and the usb is no longer required.<br>
+Once Goldhen has been loaded for the first time it will be copied to the consoles internal HDD and the USB drive is no longer required.<br>
-To update goldhen just repeat the above process and the new version will be copied to the internal hdd<br>
+To update Goldhen just repeat the above process, and the new version will be copied to the internal HDD<br>

 ## Upcoming alternative method using NAND flash

-- no SD card
+- No SD card
-- boot faster
+- Faster Boot time
-- execute pppwn faster
+- Faster PPPwn execution
-- higher success rate
+- Higher success rate